-The beach at HIB01 (Fig. 5) has seen significant changes during High Island High School's short monitoring period (Fig. 15).
+The beach at HIB01 (Fig. 5) has seen significant changes during High Island High School's short monitoring period (Fig. 16).
 On the first field trip, the beach had a steep forebeach, high berm, and a backbeach wide enough for vehicles to travel up and down the beach.
 Large pieces of pavement that are remnants of Highway 87 were at the upper reach of the swash zone.
 The October 2017 field trip took place about a month after Hurricane Harvey impacted the Texas Gulf coast.
 The beach had experienced significant erosion, pavement debris was deposited at the vegetation line, and the elevated berm and backbeach that had once allowed vehicular access to the north was gone.
 The beach width had recovered by spring 2018.

-Since the start of the 2018-19 academic year, HIHS students have been unable to access the site at High Island Beach because of roadway construction at the intersection of Highway 87 and Texas 124.
-Since that time, the shoreline and vegetation line positions have moved landward, due in part to the impacts of the 2020 hurricane season.
-The profile site datum has been lost due to erosion of the beach at High Island.
-Between May 2018 and May 2021, the shoreline position moved landward 25 meters (just landward of the profile datum location) and the vegetation line moved 45 meters landward (Fig. 16).
+Between the fall of 2018 and spring of 2021, HIHS students were unable to access the site at High Island Beach because of roadway construction at the intersection of Highway 87 and Texas 124.
+During that time, the shoreline and vegetation line positions moved landward due to the impacts of the 2020 hurricane season.
+The original profile site datum was lost due to the erosion of the beach at High Island and reset during the fall 2021 field trip.
+Between May 2018 and April 2022, the shoreline position moved landward 25 meters (just landward of the original profile datum location) and the vegetation line moved 45 meters landward (Figs. 16 & 17).